andrew henderson menu

 Design Your Global Citizen Strategy

-The most important questions in regards to using tax-friendly second passports in your global citizen strategy are “where do you want to go?” and “where do you see the world going in 10-15 years?”
+The most important questions about using tax-friendly second passports in your global citizen strategy are, ‘Where do you want to go?’ and ‘Where do you see the world going in 10-15 years?’

 First, most Westerners aren’t going to need the extra expense of becoming a European citizen.
-An EU passport could become a headache for a number of reasons, and you can find better citizenship by investment programs for far cheaper.
+An EU passport could become a headache for several reasons, and you can find better citizenship by investment programs that are far cheaper.

 The only exception to that would be if you can prove citizenship by descent in a country like Ireland or Italy.
 If it’s free, then European citizenship is a much more appealing option.